Mayamariaruth/calima/TESTING.md

 result -
 fix -

+### User stories
+As a site user I can navigate the site content from the landing page so that I can access all the content easily and find what I'm looking for

+- Acceptance Criteria
+    * Have a navigation bar with links to the different pages

+    * Have separate sections for each page on the landing page

+    * Have buttons in each section to access the different pages

+As a site user I can register an account so that I can make a table booking

+- Acceptance Criteria
+    * Have a page for users to register an account

+    * They use their details to register

+    * Details are authenticated

+As a site user/admin I can log in and logout out of my account so that I can access the booking system

+- Acceptance Criteria
+    * Have a login page

+    * They enter their login details

+    * Login details are authenticated

+    * They are taken to their account profile and can access the booking form

+As a admin user I can log in to an admin account so that I can confirm/cancel requests and see all current/previous bookings

+- Acceptance Criteria
+    * Have an admin log in with an admin panel

+    * See all booking requests, confirmed bookings and cancelled bookings

+    * Ability to filter all bookings based on status and date

+As a site user I can access my account so that I can edit my details or delete my account

+- Acceptance Criteria
+    * Have a profile dashboard

+    * See my account details

+    * Edit my account details

+    * Delete my account

+As a site user I can send a booking request with all my details so that I can book a table with all the necessary details

+- Acceptance Criteria
+    * Booking request form includes my personal details, time, date and guest options

+    * Form is prepopulated with my account details

+    * Special request section

+As a site user I can book a table based on the requirements so that I properly book a table and have a high chance of having it approved

+- Acceptance Criteria

+    * There is enough information on the page so I understand the form requirements

+    * I get an error if I've chosen an incorrect date, time or guest amount

+    * I get an error if I've already made an identical booking

+As a site user I can edit/cancel my booking requests so that I can customize my requests and have control over my bookings

+- Acceptance Criteria
+    * See all my requests on my profile

+    * Edit the requests

+    * Cancel the requests

+As a admin user I can access each booking so that I can cancel/confirm the requests and see special requests/contact details for the user

+- Acceptance Criteria
+    * Admin access to every booking

+    * Cancel/confirm requests

+    * Ability to see all customer details and booking request details in each booking

+As a site user I can access the menu for the restaurant so that I can see what food they have

+- Acceptance Criteria
+    * Link to the menu from the landing page and navigation bar

+    * A page with all menu items and prices

+    * Clear headings and descriptive names of each menu item

+As a site user/admin I can receive confirmations on my actions on the site so that I know the actions have been fulfilled

+- Acceptance Criteria
+    * Confirmation when I've sent a booking request

+    * Confirmation when I've edited/deleted my account

+    * Confirmation when I've edited/deleted my requests

 ### Validator Testing
 I tested all the pages in the validators to make sure they all passed.
 - HTML